19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) the conviction is not subject to further appeal;

-(c) no notice of appeal against the conviction is lodged within the time prescribed by section 247 of the Criminal Procedure Code (Cap.
-68); or
+(c) no notice of appeal against the conviction is lodged within the time prescribed by sections 377 and 378 of the Criminal Procedure Code 2010; or

+[Act 15 of 2010 wef 02/01/2011]

 (d) any appeal against the conviction is withdrawn.